NanoMachines, Genetic Engineering and NanoFactories

 Immortality and Population Growth

-The human body is not magical, it’s a machine, that takes advantage of the laws of physics and that machine isn’t perfect, it has flaws, such as dying from old age.
+The human body is not magical, it’s a machine, that takes advantage of the laws of physics and that machine has flaws, such as dying from old age.
 The human body is in essence, the most advanced technology on the planet.
-Nanotechnology is an emerging field and eventually we will come to a full understanding of the human body and create technology just as complex and sophisticated.
+Nanotechnology is an emerging field and eventually we will come to a full understanding of the human body and create technology just as sophisticated.
 There are researchers studying what is called Telomeres.
-Telomeres are...
+Telomeres are protective caps on chromosomes and...
 Click to read more.

 Artificial Reality, Augmented Reality and Artificially Intelligent Game Engine